Gera1313/14-tech-blog/README.md

 ## Getting Started

-The application’s folder structure must follow the Model-View-Controller paradigm.
-I will need to use the [express-handlebars](https://www.npmjs.com/package/express-handlebars) package to implement Handlebars.js for the Views, use the [MySQL2](https://www.npmjs.com/package/mysql2) and [Sequelize](https://www.npmjs.com/package/sequelize) packages to connect to a MySQL database for the Models, and create an Express.js API for the Controllers.
+The application’s folder structure follows the Model-View-Controller paradigm.
+I used the [express-handlebars](https://www.npmjs.com/package/express-handlebars) package to implement Handlebars.js for the Views, used the [MySQL2](https://www.npmjs.com/package/mysql2) and [Sequelize](https://www.npmjs.com/package/sequelize) packages to connect to a MySQL database for the Models, and created an Express.js API for the Controllers.

-I will also need the [dotenv package](https://www.npmjs.com/package/dotenv) to use environment variables, the [bcrypt package](https://www.npmjs.com/package/bcrypt) to hash passwords, and the [express-session](https://www.npmjs.com/package/express-session) and [connect-session-sequelize](https://www.npmjs.com/package/connect-session-sequelize) packages to add authentication.
+I used the [dotenv package](https://www.npmjs.com/package/dotenv) to use environment variables, the [bcrypt package](https://www.npmjs.com/package/bcrypt) to hash passwords, and the [express-session](https://www.npmjs.com/package/express-session) and [connect-session-sequelize](https://www.npmjs.com/package/connect-session-sequelize) packages to add authentication.

 **Note**: The [express-session](https://www.npmjs.com/package/express-session) package stores the session data on the client in a cookie.
 When you are idle on the site for more than a set time, the cookie will expire and you will be required to log in again to start a new session.
 This is the default behavior and you do not have to do anything to your application other than implement the npm package.